graphprotocol/networks-registry/README.md

 ## Adding/updating a chain

 - add/update a network JSON in the `registry` directory.
-TODO: add detailed fields descriptions and best practices
+See [Adding a Chain](./docs/adding-a-chain.md) for details
 - [optional] validate with `bun validate` (see below for local setup steps)
 - [optional] format with `bun format`
 - increment patch version in `package.json`
 - open a PR.
-This will trigger validation checks and will signal if there are any issues with new definitions
+This will trigger validation checks and will signal if there are any issues with your definition

 ## Structure of the repository